Michael Flynn Left The Trump White House This Week. Here's How That Happened

 He says that Kislyak texted Flynn on the 28th, asking if he could give Flynn a call.
 Kislyak then called that day, and according to Spicer, "the call centered around the logistics of setting up a call with the president of Russia and the president-elect after he was sworn in, and they exchanged logistical information on how to initiate and schedule that call.
 That was it, plain and simple."

-This later proves to be untrue, as two Trump transition officials confirm to NPR that a call took place on Dec.
+This proves to be untrue, as two Trump transition officials confirm to NPR that a call took place on Dec.
 29.

 Jan.
 15, 2017